SwingGuy1024/PIzzaOrders/README.md

 ## Service Implementations

 To ensure consistency in how the services are written, and to reduce the amount of boilerplate code, all the services use a variant of the `ResponseUtility.serve()` method.
 This allows the service to focus solely on the task of generating the service data, and not worry about creating the ResponseEntity or generating an error response.
 In case of an error, the service need only throw a ResponseException, which includes an HttpStatus value.
 By convention, this exception is thrown by methods beginning with the word "confirm."
-For example, if a service requests an Entity with a specific ID, and the item may return null, the service should call `PojoUtility.confirmNotNull(entity, id);` If the value is `null`, the `confirmNotNull()` method will throw a ResponseException with a NOT_FOUND status, and include the id in the error message.
+For example, if a service requests an Entity with a specific ID, and the item may return null, the service should call `PojoUtility.confirmFound(entity, id);` If the value is `null`, the `confirmFound()` method will throw a ResponseException with a NOT_FOUND status, and include the id in the error message.

 So a service method that needs to return an instance of `MenuItemDto` would look something like this: